 * To avoid any issues with identity theft, lock up private and important paperwork and documents, including bank statements.
 Most dorm rooms include a locking desk drawer: Use it.
 He doesn’t have one?
 Consider getting him a small lockbox that he can use instead.

-It’s worth noting that most colleges have smart wireless connection monitoring software that can detect and block malicious code, but do you want to have your son rely on that working perfectly 100% of the time?
+It’s worth noting that most colleges have smart wireless connection monitoring software that can detect and block malicious code, but do you want to have your child rely on that working perfectly 100% of the time?

 Life in the dorms should be really fun with lots of new friends, late night study sessions, parties, and much more.
 Not unreasonably, students want to focus on the fun things – and their classes – rather than stress about security and digital privacy.
 These suggestions and guidelines should help your child have a fun and safe year in college!